kyma-project/api-gateway/docs/user/technical-reference/05-20-api-rule-access-strategies.md

 ### Other handlers

 Apart from `allow` handler and `jwt` with default configuration, all the other handlers are based on configuration documented in [Ory Oathkeeper authenticators](https://www.ory.sh/docs/oathkeeper/pipeline/authn), as Ory Oathkeeper is the component responsible for handling requests that use those handlers.
 As so, the configuration and capabilities of those handlers is the same as described in that document.

+When using those handlers keep in mind that Ory stack as part of API Gateway is deprecated and will not be supported in the future.